 In fact, wise eCommerce retailers are placing discount offers and coupon in the exit-intent pop-up to turn ready-to-leave visitors into buying customers.

 Referral programs are extensions of word of mouth marketing.
 It creates a chain reaction of bringing in new customers from existing customers.
 But, before launching out a referral program, you have to ensure that your existing customers are happy with your product.
 And, there should also be a means to find out whether the referred customers are really new customers or fake accounts.

 The benefit of launching a referral program is two-fold.
 It creates a buzz among existing customers to bring in new customers (since they are getting some benefit).
 Two, it will create new buyers as well as an immediate surge in sales.
+That’s how referral marketing can take your ecommerce business to the next level.
 Now, that’s real growth hacking.